devikaNS874/PET-BOT/README.md

 Total Estimated Cost
  ≈ ₹1,560 – ₹2,370

-We can build an affordable model by adding these changes Where cost was reduced
+We can build a more affordable model by adding these changes Where cost was reduced
 1. Removed 2nd battery + holder
 2. Replaced the buck converter with a cheaper boost module